Marilyn Calabrese MBACP (Accredited)

 PGD in Counselling Supervision

-I also work in educational settings for student counselling
+I also work in private company and educational settings for employee and student counselling respectively.

 Accredited register membership